IS-7: Design and production

 The tracks were specially made for the IS-7, while those used in the IS series models were rather similar.
 The track was the first Soviet track to use rubber bushings with single pins, retained in place by bolts.
 The IS-7 has a total of seven road wheels attached to road wheel arms on torsion bars, limited by volute spring bump stops, and hydraulic shock absorbers.

 The rear allowed for external fuel tanks to be carried.

+An IS-7 is now being restored to running order by the Kubinka Tank Museum.